rylanjorg/OpenGLScene/README.md

 Coursework documentation can be found in 'CST-310 Project 5.docx'

+'Comparison.png' shows a side-by-side comparison of the real-life scene versus the scene created using OpenGL

 ## Steps for running scene
 1. Install Ubuntu
 2. Install g++ and packages to get OpenGL working in Ubuntu (glut, GLU, GL)